Cheltenham Favourites 2026

 The Champion Hurdle is the feature race on day one of the Cheltenham Festival.
 The 2025 race saw real drama, as Constitution Hill failed to live up to his status as odds-on favourite, before State Man fell when looking certain for victory.

 The early signs are that 2026 will see new contenders come to the fore.
 The New Lion enjoyed an unbeaten 2024/25 season, culminating in a Cheltenham Festival victory in the Turners Novices’ Hurdle.
-That form has solidified the 6-year-old’s position as the favourite for the 2026 Champion Hurdle.
-There he’s likely to be up against both Constitution Hill and State Man, with the pair keen to avenge March’s disappointment.
+That form initially made the 7 year-old the early 2026 Champion Hurdle favourite, but he has since been overtaken in the betting by Sir Gino, who himself returned to action by winning the Christmas Hurdle after a year off.
+Sir Gino and The New Lion are likely to be up against Constitution Hill, who will no doubt be desperate to avenge March’s disappointment.

 Champion Hurdle RunnersWinning Chance